chadoliver/stretch-router/specification/routing.md

 ----------------------------------------------------------------------------------------------------
-#### How do we allow the user to make small changes to a track's route, such as moving it to the other side of an obstacle?
+#### How do we allow the user to move a track onto to the other side of an obstacle?
 How does this work when operating on multiple tracks at once?

 ----------------------------------------------------------------------------------------------------